LibrariesHacked/librarieshacked.github.io/_posts/2019-04-15-mobile-library-data-authentication.md

 published: false
 ---

-It's been full-speed ahead on the mobile libraries project.
-There are 6 code repositories, each with an issue tracker and project board to track progress.
-All of them are aspects of the system, but are being developed independently.
+It's full-speed ahead on the mobile libraries project.
+There are 6 code repositories, each with an issue tracker (to record tasks and issues) and project board to track progress.
+Each represents an aspect of the system, but they can be developed independently.

 | Title | Description |
 | ----- | ----------- |